Joey Meneses Preview, Player Props: Nationals vs. Marlins

 Joey Meneses At The Plate

+- Meneses leads Washington with an OBP of .332 this season while batting .285 with 33 walks and 61 runs scored.

-- Among qualifying hitters in MLB, he ranks 23rd in batting average, 77th in on-base percentage, and 93rd in slugging.
+- Among qualified hitters, he ranks 18th in batting average, while his on-base percentage ranks 66th and he is 94th in slugging.

+- Meneses enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .421.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.